cvnoort/pdb-memory/README.md

 after 1 second, which makes them disappear from view.

 #### `index.js`
-Selects 9 PDB IDs, generates cards with their images, and flips and compares cards when clicked, using the functions defined in above scripts.
+The `startGame()` function selects 9 PDB IDs, generates cards with their images, initializes a guess counter at 0, and flips and compares cards when clicked, using the functions defined in above scripts.
+This function is called whenever the page is loaded to start the game, as well as whenever the "Restart" button is clicked.

 ## Future directions